-To evaluate this metric, we focused on how easy the coolers are to load and unload—how they open, how challenging the zipper or closing mechanism is to use, and if they stay open while you packed them full, or if they require a second pair of hands.
+To evaluate this metric, we focused on how easy the coolers are to load and unload—how they open and how challenging the zipper or closing mechanism is to use, and if they stay open while you pack them full or if they require a second pair of hands.
 We considered how adaptable each cooler is to different sizes and shapes of contents: can it fit a carton of eggs for a breakfast cookout or a bottle of chilled Pinot Grigio for that fancy picnic?
 We also looked at the features each came with and evaluated their actual usability.
 As we discovered, just because a bottle opener is clipped onto the end, unfortunately, doesn't mean it will reliably open bottles.

 One of the most frustrating qualities of many of the models we tested is their challenging zippers.
 So far, manufacturers haven't been able to produce a zipper that's waterproof and truly easy to use.
 Many soft cooler zippers not only require two hands to open and close but also quite a bit of straining and muttering through clenched teeth.
 The watertight zipper that performed the best is that of the Engel HD30.

 Some other models are easy to use because of the excellent design or features they have.
 The IceMule Pro is one of our favorites once you get used to it because of its simple roll-top design and comfortable straps that make carrying this bag a breeze.
-The REI Trail Pack is one of our favorites for fully loaded distance missions, offering all the comfort of a backpacking backpack, with its perfectly padded weight-bearing waistbelt.
+The REI Trail Pack is one of our favorites for fully loaded distance missions, offering all the comfort of a backpacking backpack with its perfectly padded weight-bearing waistbelt.
 If you're ready to ditch the zip for a model that's both user-friendly and seals, the plastic latch and flip-open lid of the OtterBox Trooper are where it's at.

-The REI Cool Haul, Trail Pack, and Pack Away, and the AO 24 Pack all have traditional zippers that are easy to use and just the right amount of additional design elements or features that make them quite handy.
+The REI models (the Cool Haul, Trail Pack, and Pack Away) and the AO 24 Pack all have traditional, user-friendly zippers and just the right amount of handy design elements and features.
 The AO and REI Pack Away are as easy to use as a simple duffel bag.
-The AO 24 features clips on the ends of the top zipper and a single long external pocket with plenty of space to bring dry items along with.
-The Pack Away adds onto this design with four 3-loop daisy chains located around the body of the bag, and the ability to fold flat — adding capacity (albeit in an awkward shape without a good, structured bottom) and making it easier to store when not in use.
+The AO 24 features clips on the ends of the top zipper and a single long external pocket with plenty of space to bring along dry items and your favorite binoculars.
+The Pack Away adds onto this design with four 3-loop daisy chains located around the body of the bag and the ability to fold flat — adding capacity (albeit in an awkward shape without a good, structured bottom) and making it easier to store when not in use.

 The REI Cool Haul features several webbing loops, two exterior pockets, and an internal zippered pocket to keep you organized.
 It has a bottle opener (that works) attached to it, so you'll never have to worry about forgetting one again.
 The interior insulation also slides out of the cooler's main body, making it even easier to load on the counter or clean in the sink after a spill.
-Both the Otterbox Trooper and Arctic Titan Zipperless also come with bottle openers on the outsides of the bag, though we struggled to effectively use the one on the Titan.
+Both the Otterbox Trooper and Arctic Zone Titan Zipperless also come with bottle openers on the outsides of the bag, though we struggled to effectively use the one on the Titan.
 The bottle opener on the Otterbox is actually a flat multi-tool, which we found useful occasionally but not enough to be a deal-breaker.
 The REI Trail Pack has several extra pockets around the outside and top of the bag, aiding in your long-distance adventure.
 Additionally, the entire cooler component can be removed, converting the entire thing into an uninsulated backpack when you need it.